Slicing Wasserstein Over Wasserstein Via Functional Optimal Transport: Sliced Wasserstein Distances

-\highRB{The crucial point in defining a sliced distance on $\Prob_2(\BU)$ is that there exists no uniform probability measure on the infinite dimensional sphere.
-As remedy, we choose an arbitrary $\xi \in \Prob_2(\BU^*)$ and define the $\xi$-based} \emph{sliced Wasserstein distance} as
+\highRB{The crucial point in defining a sliced distance on $\Prob_2(\BU) \coloneqq \{\mu \in \Prob(U) \mid \int_U \lVert u \rVert^2 \d \mu(x) < \infty \}$. is that there exists no uniform probability measure on the infinite dimensional sphere.
+As remedy, we choose an arbitrary $\xi \in \Prob_2(\BU^*) \coloneqq \{\zeta \in \Prob(U^*) \mid \int_{U^*} \lVert v \rVert^2 \d \zeta(v) < \infty \}$ and define the $\xi$-based} \emph{sliced Wasserstein distance} as

 This approach extends the slicing on Hilbert spaces \citep{han2023sliced}. \highRB{However, unlike \citep{han2023sliced}, we do not construct specific measures on the sphere.
 This} allows the use of easy-to-sample slicing measures. \highRB{If the support of $\xi$ covers all directions in $\BU^*$, the $\xi$-based SW distance becomes a metric.
-The proof is given in Appendix~\ref{app:banach}.}
+Here, the crucial point is the definiteness.
+For this, we show the Lipschitz continuity of the integrant in \eqref{eq:sw-Banach} and exploit the uniqueness of the characteristic function, see Appendix~\ref{app:banach}.}

 \begin{theorem} \highRB{For $\xi \in \Prob_2(\BU^*)$, the $\xi$-based SW distance defines a well-defined pseudo-metric.
-If} $\supp \xi \cap \Span v \not \in \bigl\{ \emptyset, \{0\} \bigr\}$ for all $v \in \BU^*$, then \eqref{eq:sw-Banach} defines a metric on $\Prob_2(\BU)$. \end{theorem}
+If} $\supp \xi \cap \Span v \not \in \bigl\{ \emptyset, \{0\} \bigr\}$ for all $v \in \BU^* \setminus\{0\}$, then \eqref{eq:sw-Banach} defines a metric on $\Prob_2(\BU)$. \end{theorem}

 \highRB{If the slicing measure $\xi$ has full support, then the assumption in Theorem~\ref{thm:SW-metric} is fulfilled, and the $\xi$-based SW distance is a metric.} Two measures $\xi_1, \xi_2 \in \Prob_2(\BU^*)$ are equivalent if they are mutually absolutely continuous.
 If their Radon--Nikodým derivatives ${\d\xi_1}/{\d \xi_2}$ and ${\d\xi_2}/{\d \xi_1}$ are bounded, then the resulting SW distances are metrically equivalent.
-The proof is again given in Appendix~\ref{app:banach}.
+The proof is given in Appendix~\ref{app:banach}.

 \begin{proposition} Let $\xi_1, \xi_2 \in \Prob_2(\BU^*)$ be equivalent.
 If $\d\xi_1 / \d \xi_2$ and $\d\xi_2/ \d\xi_1$ are bounded, then we find $c_1, c_2 > 0$ such that

 \end{proposition}